 Both species require well-drained sandy, nitrogen-rich soil to flourish.
-Just as in blueberry shrub, it too prefers open sunny conditions and intolerant of shade.
+Just as in blueberry shrub, it too prefers open sunny conditions and is intolerant of shade.
 In general, these berries can be ready for harvesting when they completely turn black or deep purple, and soft.

-The berries possess one of the highest antioxidant strength among edible berries.
-ORAC value of 100 g fresh elderberry is 10775 TE (Trolox equivalents), whereas it is only 5562 TE for blueberries.
-Just as in blueberries, their antioxidant value too largely comes from polyphenolic flavonoid compounds such as flavonoids isorhamnetin, kaempferol, quercetin, etc. Together, these compounds help scavenge free oxygen radicals from the human body, and thereby, protect it from cancers, aging, degenerative diseases, and infections.
+The berries possess one of the highest antioxidant strengths among edible berries.
+ORAC value of 100 g fresh elderberry is 10775 TE (Trolox equivalents), whereas it is only 5562 TE for blueberry.
+Their antioxidant value, likewise in any other bushberries, also largely comes from polyphenolic flavonoid compounds such as flavonoids isorhamnetin, kaempferol, quercetin, etc. Together, these compounds help scavenge free oxygen radicals from the human body, and thereby, protect it from cancers, aging, degenerative diseases, and infections.